The CFE Vision

 Of special importance to the CFE is individual faculty development and mentoring.
 In partnerships on campus and outside of UNC such as the National Center for Faculty Development and Diversity (NCFDD), the CFE has developed a continuum of resources for faculty at all stages of their careers.
 The CFE provides specific resources for faculty to chart their paths and gauge their progress using individual development plans, identify and optimize their own network of support and mentoring, and to provide effective mentoring.
 The CFE also provides resources for senior faculty, Chairs, and administrators in developing effective faculty annual review processes and mentoring programs.

 As you will see, partnerships are critical to the success of the CFE.
 We partner with faculty and units across campus, from the College of Arts and Sciences to the professional schools.
-ITS-Teaching and Learning and the College’s OASIS provide staff time to the CFE to strengthen its support for instructional innovation and other programs.
+ITS Educational Technologies and the College’s OASIS provide staff time to the CFE to strengthen its support for instructional innovation and other programs.
 Our newest partnership with the Graduate School has enabled our Graduate Student Fellowship Program, providing development for graduate students in an immersion model at the CFE.
 Our NCFDD partnerships include the Office of Diversity and Inclusion, the College of Arts and Sciences, and the Office of Research Postdoctoral Affairs.

 At the heart of the CFE is its relationships with faculty.
 We truly believe that every faculty member can define their own concept of excellence.
 And the CFE is here to enable faculty to realize that excellence.
 We look forward to working with you.